Frequently Asked Questions

 40. I don't own a Martin guitar.
 Can I still use Martin strings?

 Yes.
-We have designed our strings such that they will fit on most brands and styles of acoustic guitars.
+We have designed our strings such that they will fit on most brands and styles of instruments.

 Back to Top